 Step 1: Register with Amazon Web Services (AWS)

 |At the end of this step, you will have signed up for the Amazon Web Services free tier.
 If you already have an Amazon Web Services account, you may skip this step.|

-Once you've signed in to Amazon, sign up for AWS by providing some basic contact information and your mobile phone number.
+Once you've signed in to Amazon, sign up for AWS by selecting the account type and providing some basic contact information and your mobile phone number.

 If you're worried about how much you'll be billed for services, relax.
 When you first sign up for AWS, you get automatic access to the AWS Free Tier, which entitles you to 12 months of free usage up to certain limits.
 This includes 750 hours per month of free usage of Amazon EC2 micro servers, which are just right for development or low-traffic website hosting.
 So long as your usage falls within the limits of the free tier, your credit card will never be billed.
 However, Amazon still needs your credit card information for security purposes, to avoid service misuse and to confirm your identity.

 IMPORTANT: You should fully understand the limits of the AWS free tier to avoid being unduly charged for service usage.